Advanced - Hosting startup assemblies

 Two hosting startup assemblies (class

-) set a pair of in-memory configuration key-value pairs each:-
+libraries) set a pair of in-memory configuration key-value pairs each:-

 NuGet package (HostingStartupPackage)